itripathiharsh/Sentiment_Analysis/README.md

 **MentalBERT** for assessing text for signs of depression.

 **Persistent Cloud Storage:** User entries are saved securely to a Google Firestore database, ensuring data is never lost and can be tracked over time.

+**Multi-Language Support:** Users can select their preferred language from a dropdown menu, and the app will use the Google Gemini API to translate the interface, questions, and all generated content.

 **Dynamic Daily Questions:** Connects to Firestore to log and rotate daily reflection questions, ensuring users don't get repeats for at least four days.